Minocqua's white magic

 Nearby attractions: Eagle River, 25 miles east, has many very good ski trails but also is known as the Snowmobiling Capital of the World (the Snowmobile Racing Hall of Fame is 10 miles west in St. Germain and the machine was invented in nearby Sayner).

-For more, see Full throttle in Eagle
+For more, see Adventure in Eagle River.

 Summer in Minocqua: Tiny Minocqua is the hub of the summer lakes scene in the area.